-- Reduce your stress before and while you drive.
-Listen to "easy listening" music. - Give the drive your full attention.
-Don't allow yourself to become distracted by talking on your cell phone, eating, etc. - Be realistic about your travel time.
-Expect delays because of traffic, construction, or bad weather and make allowances. - If you're going to be later than you expected deal with it.
-Take a deep breath and accept the delay. - Give other drivers the benefit of the doubt.
+Reduce your stress before and while you drive.
+Listen to "easy listening" music.

+Give the drive your full attention.
+Do not allow yourself to become distracted by talking on your cell phone, eating, etc.

+Be realistic about your travel time.
+Expect delays because of traffic, construction, or bad weather and make allowances.

+If you are going to be later than you expected - deal with it.
+Take a deep breath and accept the delay.

+Give other drivers the benefit of the doubt.
 Try to imagine why he or she is driving that way.
-Whatever their reason, it has nothing to do with you. - Slow down and keep your following distance reasonable. - · Don't drive slowly in the left lane of traffic. - Avoid gestures.
-Keep you hands on the wheel.
-Avoid making any gestures that might anger another driver, even seemingly harmless expressions of irritation like shaking your head. - Be a cautious and courteous driver.
+Whatever their reason, it has nothing to do with you.

+Slow down and keep your following distance reasonable.

+Do not drive slowly in the left lane of traffic.

+Avoid gestures.
+Keep your hands on the wheel.
+Avoid making any gestures that might anger another driver, even seemingly harmless expressions of irritation like shaking your head.
+Be a cautious and courteous driver.
 If another driver seems eager to get in front of you, say, "Be my guest."
-This response will soon become a habit and you won't be as offended by other drivers' actions.
+This response will soon become a habit and you will not be as offended by other drivers' actions.